Republic of the Marshall Islands

 RMI's Compact of Free Association (the Compact) with the US provides for RMI's defence, financial assistance and access to US domestic services and its labour market, in exchange for the US having exclusive rights to establish and operate military bases in RMI.
 The Compact recognises RMI's right to self–government and seeks to promote economic development and budgetary self-reliance: it came into force in 1986 and was renewed in 2003.
 While the basic relationship of free association continues indefinitely, the bulk of the financial provisions expire in 2023.
 The RMI is in negotiations to extend beyond 2023.

 Under the amended Compact (and subsidiary agreements), the United States provides RMI with economic assistance including grants, trust fund contributions, settlement of claims arising from a US nuclear testing program (1946-1958), and lease payments for the establishment and operation of military bases in and around Kwajalein Atoll (until 2086).

 Australia was the second country, after the US, to establish diplomatic relations with RMI (in 1987).
 Australia and RMI enjoy a close bilateral relationship based on shared regional interests.
 The Australian Embassy in Majuro opened on 4 May 2021.

-Australia's bilateral aid program in RMI has traditionally focused on securing water supply and sanitation services on Ebeye Island, and improving social and economic opportunities for women and girls.
+Australia's bilateral aid program in RMI has focused in the past on securing water supply and sanitation services on Ebeye Island and improving social and economic opportunities for women and girls.

 More information on development assistance to the Marshall Islands.